 - Israel OECD Economic Surveys, September 2020

-- Emissions from gas processing platforms to the atmosphere – case studies versus benchmarks, in Environmental Impact Science Review, January 2020 (David Broday, Uri Dayan, Einat Aharonov, Dror Laufer, Mike Adel.)
+- Emissions from gas processing platforms to the atmosphere – case studies versus benchmarks, Environmental Impact Science Review, January 2020 (David Broday, Uri Dayan, Einat Aharonov, Dror Laufer, Mike Adel.)

 - State Comptroller 2021 report regarding Israel’s preparation for the climate crisis